lunarway/release-manager/README.md

 # Components

 ## Artifact
-`artifact` is used to generate, what we refer to as, build artifacts.
+`artifact` is used to generate, what we refer to as artifacts.
 These are just a json-blob containing relevant information from the Continuous Integration flow.
 As mentioned we use `shuttle` in our jenkins to minimize the custom "CI" code we have to write, making it portable, if we decide to change CI solution at some point.
 The id's of the artifacts, are composed of `<Branch>-<Source Repository>-<Plan Repository>`.

 An example of a generated `artifact.json`